- Full-day trip to Arenal Volcano and Baldi Hot Springs from Guanacaste

 - Hike in the rain forest at Arenal Volcano National Park in Costa Rica

 - Take in stunning views of the active volcano

 - Soak in rejuvenating hot springs during a relaxing afternoon

 - Learn about the tropical landscape from your knowledgeable local guide

-- Hotel pickup and drop-off plus lunch and dinner included
+- Hotel pickup and drop-off plus breakfast and lunch included

 Recent Photos of This Tour

 What You Can Expect

 Trek across open expanses of lava fields formed from previous eruptions and learn about the geologic history of this seismic wonder.
 Make your way through the lush greenery of the surrounding forest, where your guide will help you spot interesting plant species and native wildlife.
 Admire panoramic views of the volcano from a distance, and look for signs of activity shooting out of its crater.